syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/how-to/open-default-document.md

 ---
 layout: post
 title: Open Default Document in ##Platform_Name## Document Editor Component
-description: Learn here all about Open Default Document in Syncfusion ##Platform_Name## Document Editor component of Syncfusion Essential JS 2 and more.
+description: Learn here all about how to open default document in Syncfusion ##Platform_Name## Document Editor component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Open Default Document
 publishingplatform: ##Platform_Name##